cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 A Turnstile token is valid for 300 seconds.

-## What happens if the user takes longer than 5 minutes?
+## What happens if the user takes longer than five minutes?

 The Turnstile widget needs to be refreshed to generate a new token.
 This can be done using the `turnstile.reset` function.